jkendall327/dotnet-explanations/coredocs/delegates.md

 }
 ```

-When you're learning C#, you focus on what's between the {}.
+When you're learning C#, you focus on what's between the curly braces.
 This is the *body* of the method.

-The signature is the bit at the top.
+But for delegates, we care about the signature, which is the bit at the top.

 `public int AddThenSquare(int x, int y)`

-The name of the method and its visibility (whether it's `public` or `private`) aren't important.

-Only two parts of the signature for delegates:
+Only two parts of the signature matter for delegates:
 * The arguments.
 * The return type.

 For two methods to go in the same delegate, they need to have the same arguments and return type.
+The name of the method and its visibility (whether it's `public` or `private`) aren't important.

 The *arguments* are the variables the method asks for.
 More specifically, we only care about the types of the arguments.
-It doesn't matter that `AddThenSquare` calls one argument 'x' and the other 'y'.
-All that matters is that it takes two `int`s.
+It doesn't matter that `AddThenSquare` names one argument 'x' and the other 'y'.
+All that matters is that they are both `int`s.

 The return type is what the method gives back.
 In this case, it's also an `int`.
 But it could be `void`, or anything else.